I was really, really lucky. So many people in the same boat as me are no longer with us or are continuing to fight an active disease.

 This doctor was also always reminding me of the importance of physical activity to the success of my healing and recovery.

 Even right after my surgery, I was encouraged to take short walks, and later to move to yoga and other low-impact activities before moving on to more strenuous aerobic exercise.

 Another part of the recommended physical approach was a number of complementary modalities such as massage, reflexology (for the chemo-induced neuropathy), and acupuncture (for sleep and neuropathy).

-Lastly, my functional medicine practitioner was able to prescribe a correct kind and dose of supplements that are scientifically proven to assist in healing, recovery, and mitigating side effects from the conventional therapy.
+Lastly, my functional medicine practitioner was able to prescribe the correct kind and dose of supplements that are scientifically proven to assist in healing, recovery, and mitigating side effects from conventional therapy.

-RELATED POST: Holistic Approach to Cancer (from and Herbalist)
+RELATED POST: Holistic Approach to Cancer (from an Herbalist)